Christine Blasey Ford wants FBI probe of Brett Kavanaugh accusation before she testifies: Report

 According to Mr. Grassley and Judiciary Committee staff, Ms. Ford had not previously responded to the panel’s invitation to testify Monday.

-Judge Kavanaugh denies the claims by Ms. Ford that he and another high-school student sometime in the early 1980s at a teen drinking party climbed onto Ms. Ford, tried to remove her bathing suit, and covered her mouth to prevent any protest from being heard.
+Judge Kavanaugh denies the claims by Ms. Ford that he and another high-school student, sometime in the early 1980s at a teen drinking party, climbed onto Ms. Ford, tried to remove her bathing suit, and covered her mouth to prevent any protest from being heard.

 Ms. Ford said she was able to flee the room and eventually the house but never told anybody about it, not even her girlfriends at the time, until a couple’s therapy session with her husband in 2012.